roob-p/GamepadToKeyboard-PlayniteExtension/README.md

  # 🎮 GamepadToKeyboard-PlayniteExtension
-🕹️ *Emulate keyboard and mouse with your gamepad in a quick, easy and really customizable manner.*
+🕹️ *Emulate mouse and keyboard with your gamepad in a quick, easy and highly customizable manner.*

 - This extension lets you send mouse and keyboard input with your controller, so you can use it in games without gamepad support, or where some controller buttons (in particular `LT` and `RT`) do not work (for example in `Legacy of Kain: Defiance` and `Assassin's Creed`).
 ***Useful for old games without proper Xinput support.***